otrv4/otrv4/otrv4.md

   should have the 'IGNORE_UNREADABLE' flag set.

 Type 6: SMP Abort Message
-  If the user cancels the SMP prematurely or encounters an error in the protocol and cannot continue, you may send a message (possibly with an empty human-readable part) with this TLV type to instruct the other party's client to abort the protocol.
+  If the participant cancels the SMP prematurely or encounters an error in the protocol and cannot continue, you may send a message (possibly with an empty human-readable part) with this TLV type to instruct the other party's client to abort the protocol.
 The associated length should be zero and the